 4. When you photograph your earrings, photograph each pair one at a time as grouping them looks unorganized and may give an impression that you’re in a hurry and don’t take your business seriously.

 5. Choose an earring stand that’s appropriate to your earrings.
 For instance, while you can just let stud earrings lay flat on the table, this shouldn’t be the case with dangling earrings.
 Avoid hanging long earrings on teacups and other props that may distract your potential customer.

 6. Don’t forget to give your customers a size of reference, so they know how big, small, or long the earrings are.
-You can use a live model, although there are a few limitations to i.
+You can use a live model, although there are a few limitations to it.
 For example, your model’s hair and makeup may distract the customers.
-Other jewelers use coins, but remember that it may not always help at all times, especially if you’re catering to international buyers due to the differences in currency.
+For reference points, other jewelers use coins, but remember that it may not always help at all times, especially if you’re catering to international buyers due to the differences in currency.
 Click the link below for a complete guide on earring photography.

 READ MORE: Detailed Tips on How To Photograph Earrings

 Ring photography may be difficult not only for beginners but also for experienced jewelers.
 This is because rings are small and often, with unique, intricate design that requires focus during a photo shoot.
 In this section, you’ll learn how to photograph a ring that will make your potential customers engage and interact with you.